Edmonton’s Commuting Times from Sterling’s Communities

 - Driving: Crimson is only about five minutes away from the Anthony Henday, so it’s easy to get anywhere you want to go.
 It takes about 20 minutes to get to the airport and 30 minutes to get to the downtown core.

-- Public Transit: Taking public transit can be convenient, but you’ll spend at least an hour and 20 minutes on the bus at this time.
+- Public Transit: Taking public transit can be convenient, but currently, you’ll spend at least an hour and 20 minutes on the bus.
 You need to decide if it’s worth it for you.
 In the future, an LRT stop on Ellerslie Road could make a big difference.

 Cy Becker is definitely a hot community for those with kids.
-The playground, bike track, spray park, and ice skating rink are big draws, but the convenient location is a plus as well.
-You can easily get to most locations in under 30 minutes.
+The playground, bike track, spray park, and ice skating rink are big draws, and the convenient location is a plus as well.
+You can easily get to most locations in the city in under 30 minutes.

 - Driving: Those who commute to the city usually take Fort Road to reach the downtown area in about 25 minutes.
 It’s only a 15-minute drive to the Canadian Forces base, though, and the community is quite close to the Anthony Henday if you need to go to other locations.

-- Public Transit: It might be about a 10-minute walk to the bus stop, but your ride to the downtown area will only be about 35 minutes.
-Unfortunately, the bus route to the Canadian Forces base is incredibly roundabout, taking over an hour and a half.
+- Public Transit: It will be about a 10-minute walk to the bus stop, but your ride to the downtown area will only be about 35 minutes.
+Unfortunately, the bus route to the Canadian Forces base is quite roundabout, taking over an hour and a half.

 Langdale has a charming Old English style with cobblestone paths and an urban forest for taking your walks.
 You’ll forget just how close you are to all of the modern conveniences, like the Currents of Windermere, the West Edmonton Mall, and countless major and small retailers.

-- Driving: Hop in your car and onto Terwillegar Drive for a 25 minutes drive to get downtown.
+- Driving: Hop in your car and onto Terwillegar Drive for a 25-minute drive to the downtown core.
 It’s also just 20 minutes to get to the airport.